Eraser is used to permanently delete sensitive data. It can also clean a digital storage device of all recoverable data.

 To securely move a file/s from one location to another (for example, from your computer to a USB memory stick):

 You will need to answer the same warning prompt, as above, to continue.

 Erasing unused disk space involves wiping all traces of previously existing files from the 'empty space' of your hard drive/portable storage device.
-This empty space usually contains files that were not deleted properly (please refer to the Recuva Hands-on guide and the How-to Booklet Chapter 6 from more information about this).
+This empty space usually contains files that were not deleted properly (please refer to the Recuva Hands-on guide and the How-to Booklet on **How to destroy sensitive information* from more information about this).

 Tip: You can perform the wiping task on demand or you can schedule it to occur at a specified time.